Restream/reindexer-py/README.md

 ```python
 Transaction.upsert(self, item_def, precepts=None)
 ```
-Update an item with its precepts to the transaction.
+Updates an item with its precepts to the transaction.
 Creates the item if it not exists

 __Arguments:__